 Mortgage lenders will require you to purchase a lender’s title insurance.
 It protects them against loss over potential defects in the title or legal claims over the house.
 The lender’s title insurance must cover the full amount of the loan.

-» How Much is Title Insurance in Vermont: Need to protect your investment?
+» Title Insurance Rates in Vermont: Need to protect your investment?
 Here’s how much it will cost.